by John Clayson

 In the mid-1950s, having given up the sport of cycling because of a health condition (chronic sinusitis) which affected his ability to train effectively, Dad became a keen amateur photographer.
 He particularly enjoyed taking landscape views and candid portraits.
 His trusty Leica M3 camera went nearly everywhere and, at home, hours were spent processing film and making enlargements.

 On our early visits to Grantham he struck up a friendly relationship with the Carriage & Wagon Examiners and the Passenger Shunters who occupied adjacent cabins at the south end of the down platform.
-Photographs were taken and a week or two later we would return to Grantham with a selection of prints which were distributed and appreciated by the staff.
-Over a period of time our circle of contacts widened and, with that growing friendship, opportunities to take more pictures.
+Photographs were taken and, a week or two later, we would return to Grantham with a selection of prints to be shared.
+Thus over a period of time our circle of contacts widened and with this growing friendship there were opportunities to take more pictures.

 At some point I think one of the Station Inspectors, probably Phil Craft, must have asked Dad to take some group photographs of the station staff.
 He also invited us behind the scenes to take pictures of staff who were not normally to be seen in the public eye.